 - Actively participate in the full fellowship experience; fellows should expect to spend 15 – 20 hours per week on CGO-related activities (predominantly research, but also training, meetings and special events)

 - Maintain good academic standing with Utah State University at all times

-- Fellowship applicants must be accepted into a graduate program within the Huntsman School of Business at Utah State University is required to participate in the Graduate Research Fellowship Program.
+- Acceptance into a graduate program within the Huntsman School of Business at Utah State University is required to participate in the Graduate Research Fellowship Program.
 However, the fellowship application may be submitted before the applicant has been formally accepted into a graduate program.